ozgunbos/n11Cases/case1/README.md

 # CASE - 1

-* Go to the Campaigns page
+* Go to the Campaigns page.
-* Save all the campaigns in Excel.
+* Save all the campaigns in Excel with urls.